jayurbain/SearchML/README.md

 ---

-### Week 7: Semantic Search and Retrieval Augmented Generation
+### Week 7: RAG

-Semantic Search  (Google Presentation)

-Retrieval Augmented Generation (RAG)  (Google Presentation)

-Lab
+RAG Lab Presentations

+Catchup or more on Prompt Engineering

 Reading: